La gazza ladra: Film

 An animated short film called La gazza ladra was made in 1964 by Giulio Gianini and Emanuele Luzzati using the overture as the soundtrack, with motion synchronized to the music.
 It was constructed by moving cutouts from frame to frame to illustrate a story of a thieving magpie, centered on the magpie, unlike in the opera.
 In 1965 the film was nominated for an Academy Award and won the first Grand Prix of the Melbourne International Film Festival.

 Stanley Kubrick used the overture for the early scenes of his movie A Clockwork Orange.
 The music gives the viewer a voyeuristic insight into the exhilaration that the sociopathic narrator Alex obtains from a typical night out with his friends performing acts of violence and mayhem while mindless of the horrific consequences for his victims.

 The overture served as influence in John Williams' "Aunt Marge’s Waltz" from Harry Potter and the Prisoner of Azkaban.

+The British Music Group Marillion used the overture to Rossini's opera La gazza ladra, before coming on stage during the Clutching at Straws tour 1987–1988, and released a live album named after the opera.

+In his 1984 film Once Upon a Time in America, director Sergio Leone used the overture for the scene in which the gang switches the baby identification tags in the hospital maternity ward.